PDFelement for the iPad: complete review

 Search tool

-Searching your PDF is easy, in PDFelement.
-The app highlights your searched terms on the PDF, and it also organises your results according to pages.
-You can quickly find what you’re looking for.
+Searching your PDF is easy in PDFelement.
+The app highlights your searched terms on the PDF and organises your results according to pages so you can quickly find what you’re looking for.

 Document editing

 You can rearrange the pages of your document.
-You can also Rotate, Delete, Copy and Share a page.
-Copy duplicates the page, and the new one goes right next to it.
-To Extract a page(s), you must first save the changes you’ve made.
-You can then name your extraction, and choose a folder (in PDFelement) to save it to.
+You can also rotate, delete, copy and share a page.
+Copy duplicates the page, and the new one goes next to it.
+To extract a page(s), you must first save the changes you’ve made.
+You can then name your extraction and choose a folder (in PDFelement) to save it to.
 Finally, choose a format to extract in.
 Save when you’re happy with your settings.

 You can add blank pages to your notes.
-We hope in the future we can add other paper templates as well, for those of us who don’t like writing on plain paper.
-You can also add scans, photos, and other files too.
+We hope to add other paper templates in the future for those who don’t like writing on plain paper.
+You can also add scans, photos, and other files.
 The files you can add to the document are limited to those in PDFelement.
 We hope our developers can give us access to Files.

 PDFelement can scan documents into your PDF.
 You can also use images in Photos to create a scan.
 This is helpful for images you took elsewhere when there wasn’t enough time to scan them.
 You can adjust the scan’s edges if there are any parts you don’t want.
 When you’re happy, you can then: